-With updated styling and seating for five, auto reviewers like the changes Volkswagen made to the CC for 2013, but some don't think they’re enough to make it stand out in this competitive class.
+With updated styling and seating for five, test drivers like the 2013 Volkswagen CC, but some don't think they’re enough to make it stand out in this competitive class.

-Reviewers are happy with the base turbocharged four-cylinder engine in the 2013 CC, saying it’s strong enough to possibly dissuade some buyers from the pricey V6 option.
-They really rave about VW’s DSG automated manual transmission, noting quick, smooth shifts.
+Test drivers are happy with the base turbocharged four-cylinder engine in the 2013 VW CC, saying it’s strong enough to possibly dissuade some buyers from the pricey V6 option.
+They rave about Volkswagen’s DSG automated manual transmission, noting its quick, smooth shifts.
 A six-speed manual and automatic transmissions are also available.
 All-wheel drive is only found on the top VR6 4Motion Executive trim, and all other trims are front-wheel drive.
-The base CC with the automated manual earns an EPA-estimated 22/31 mpg city/highway, which is average for the class.
+The base Volkswagen CC with the automated manual earns an EPA-estimated 22/31 mpg city/highway, which is average for the class.
 A lot of auto reviewers like the sporty, comfortable handling of the CC, but one thinks its ride is too firm.
 Many automotive reviewers note that the brakes are strong and the steering is quick to respond.

-The automotive press says the cabin of the CC is a good place to spend time because of its high-end materials, solid build quality, intuitive control layout and leatherette seat material.
+Reviewers say the cabin of the 2013 Volkswagen CC is a good place to spend time because of its high-end materials, solid build quality, intuitive control layout and leatherette seat material.
 One test driver even thinks the leatherette is better than the genuine leather found in some competitors.
-The CC now seats five instead of four, and reviewers like that this adds function to the back seat, but they note that like many sedans, the middle rear seat is a tight squeeze.
+The 2013 CC now seats five instead of four, and reviewers like that this adds function to the back seat, but they note that like many sedans, the middle rear seat is a tight squeeze.
 Most reviewers say that rear-seat headroom and legroom are a bit cramped due to the CC’s sloping roofline.
 Some test drivers note that the small trunk opening makes it hard to load larger cargo.